 Max Kruse converted from the penalty spot after Mats Hummels saw red, with Raffael adding another strike with four minutes on the clock

-The match remained goalless until the 81st minute when Mats Hummels was sent off and a penalty given in the hosts' favour and converted by in-form forward Max Kruse, before Raffael added insult to injury four minutes from time.
+The match remained goalless until the 81st minute when Mats Hummels was sent off and a penalty was given in the hosts' favor.
+The spot kick was converted by in-form forward Max Kruse, before Raffael added insult to injury four minutes from time.

-Goalkeeper Marc-Andre ter Stegen had earlier denied Dortmund, who struck the crossbar in between goals from Kruse and Raffael, with a string of fine saves as Monchengladbach executed an excellent late smash and grab.
+Goalkeeper Marc-Andre ter Stegen had earlier denied Dortmund - which struck the crossbar in between goals from Kruse and Raffael - with a string of fine saves as Monchengladbach executed an excellent late smash and grab.

-Dortmund were the first to threaten in the fifth minute, Marco Reus curling his effort narrowly over the bar after latching on to a loose ball inside the area.
+Dortmund was the first to threaten in the fifth minute, Marco Reus curling his effort narrowly over the bar after latching on to a loose ball inside the area.

 Ten minutes later the visitors were denied by a superb save from Ter Stegen, who thwarted Hummels from six yards after parrying Kevin Grosskreutz's long-range effort.